 To help manage your child’s cough at home:

-If your child’s cough lasts longer than a few days, becomes more severe, or is accompanied by other symptoms like wheezing, fever, or difficulty breathing, visit a walk in pediatrician clinic near you to get your little one back to feeling better!
+If your child’s cough lasts longer than a few days, becomes more severe, or is accompanied by other symptoms like wheezing, fever, or difficulty breathing, visiting our kids urgent care and walk in pediatrician clinic near you can help get your little one back to feeling better!

 Related Articles